2015 Research Foundation Teacher Grant Program

 Listen to Teacher and Trustee Kim Parker talk about the call, and what it means to be a teacher-researcher.

 Who Is Eligible

+Applicants should be full-time classroom teachers at the time of proposal submission and for the length of the grant.
 Proposals are invited from teachers of children and youth at any level, birth through grade 12.
 Teachers in urban, suburban, and rural settings are eligible.

 Suggested Research Topics

 The Trustees of the NCTE Research Foundation seek proposals that reflect the diverse interests of our NCTE membership, including but not limited to proposals focusing on better educating underrepresented populations, equity pedagogies, curriculum changes, and the effect these changes have on students, school policies, teaching methods, student interaction and learning, community literacy, home-school literacy relationships, after-school programs, student literacy practices in and out of school, and other relevant topics of study.

 Grants will be awarded for a period of up to one year and in the amount of up to $3,000 over the lifetime of the grant.
 Applicants must be members in good standing of NCTE at the time of the award.
 Applicants are limited to one grant submission in each funding cycle and will qualify for only one funded project every three years.